cronokirby/ludus/README.md

 ### Working
 - CPU, and thus core gameplay
 - PPU, and thus graphics
+- APU, but extremely buggy for some odd reason...
 - Basic controls via hardwired key mapping
 - Mappers 0 and 2, so common games like Super Mario Bros, and Donkey Kong

 ### Not Working
-- APU, so no audio atm
 - Save States of any kind
 - Keeping SRAM files for each game
 - More complex Mappers